 NWPP load is forecasted to increase by 2% a year.
-Summer and Winter peak demands are forecasted to increase at the same rate.
+Summer and winter peak demands are forecasted to increase at the same rate.

 The California-Mexico Power Area (CA/MX) is the next largest energy-consuming region in the West as judged by total annual consumption.
 However, this region is actually the largest in terms of summer peak load.
 California’s mild climate results in more energy being required for summer air conditioning and water pumping requirements than wintertime heating.
 This region includes the booming metropolitan areas of Tijuana and Mexicali, served by the Comision Federal de Electricidad (CFE), a WSCC member.
 The WSCC crosses the border into Baja Norte, interconnecting with CFE.
 This region is managed as part of the WSCC grid.
 On April 1, 1998, California made fundamental changes to the structure of its electricity market.
-Today, California is, perhaps, further along the path toward deregulation than any other state.
+Today, California is further along the path toward restructuring its electric utility industry than any other state in the WSCC.

 The Arizona-New Mexico-Southern Nevada Power Area (AZ/NMX/SNV) has the most pronounced difference between summer and winter peak requirements as would be expected by this desert Southwest region.
 Energy demands, particularly for air conditioning, are growing rapidly in Phoenix and Las Vegas.

-The smallest energy consuming region in the WSCC is the Rocky Mountain Power Area.
-Dominated by the Denver area, however, energy requirements in this region are increasing more than in any other western region.
+The smallest energy-consuming region in the WSCC is the Rocky Mountain Power Area, which is dominated by the Denver area.

 Energy Supply in the WSCC

 The Pacific Northwest Region (PNW) has among the greatest developed hydroelectric resources in the world.
-As part of Roosevelt’s New Deal that dramatically increased Federal involvement in the electricity business, ground was broken for the first dam on the Columbia River – Bonneville – on July 16, 1933.
-An era of dam building commenced led by the efforts of the Army Corps of Engineers with dams managed by the Bonneville Power Administration (BPA).
-Today, hydro dominates the generation in the NWPP (see Table 4).
+As part of Roosevelt’s “New Deal” dramatically increased Federal involvement in the electricity business.
+As part of the New Deal, ground was broken for the first dam on the Columbia River – Bonneville – on July 16, 1933.
+An era of dam building commenced led by the efforts of the Army Corps of Engineers and the Bureau of Reclamation, which manage the federal dams.
+The Bonneville Power Administration (BPA) markets the output of the facilities in the PNW and through out the WSCC.
+Table 4 illustrates hydro’s role in the energy supply portfolio of the WSCC.

 Table 4